How To Plan A Marketing Calendar That Actually Works

 Many editorial calendars also incorporate the production process into the mix, which is a great way to ensure content creation is on track.
 This can include who’s responsible for individual content elements, the due date of a first draft, who conducts the copyedit, and a date (often, with a specific time) for receiving and proofing the final draft, entering it into the CMS system (or newsletter template, or blog platform), and when it will be pushed live, or published.

-Where Rebecca started, Jodi Harris helps you out with a few more details to help you set up your marketing calendar:
+Where Rebecca started, Jodi Harris from Content Marketing Institute provides a few more details to help you set up your marketing calendar:

 - The date the piece of content will be published